 Multi-store options - displays available options for the existing shops.

 Default shop - will serve a central hub for all the other stores.
 It shares details with other stores (products, shipping, payment, etc.), and is the one that appears when you log in to the admin panel.
+For more insights on optimizing your store after setup, see our post-migration tips.

 To start working with multi-store go to Advanced Parameters menu and choose Multistore tab.
 In order to add new Shop group or Shop click on the corresponding button in the right top corner.